CharlotteGore/animation-timer/Readme.md

 Fires a tick handler every animationFrame until the duration has elapsed, at which point it stops.

+By default it begins immediately but optionally an absolute start time can be specified.

 - `time` in the tick handler falls from 1 to 0, representing the inverted percentage `duration` elapsed.

 ```js